-3. Grade Point Average
+2. Grade Point Average

-Recommended cumulative undergraduate GPA of at least 3.0, with a 3.0 or better in all courses related to the psychology major or minor, is necessary for unconditional admission to the program.
+Recommended cumulative undergraduate GPA of at least 3.0, with a 3.0 or higher in all courses related to the psychology major or minor, is necessary for unconditional admission.

-4. Graduate Record Examination Scores
+3. Graduate Record Examination Scores

 The Master of Arts with clinical specializations program is based upon the Admission Score Index.
 The General Psychology program requires a minimum combined score of 286.